Holy Cross Project in New Orleans

 COMPLETE - Single Family Homes: The first home, finished in May 2008, currently serves as a Visitor Center for developers, contractors, and residents to learn how to rebuild green.
 The remaining four LEED Platinum homes were sold to local residents in 2012 and save the residents an estimated $1200 to $2400 a year in utility bills.
 Using advanced monitoring systems in the home, residents can see their energy and resource consumption in real time, and if they choose, modify their behavior to further lower energy costs.
 Modest homeowner association fees allow for residents to turn to the project manager to ensure the rain water harvesting, geothermal, solar and other systems are maintained properly and will continue to maximize savings.

-18-Unit Apartment Building: The green affordable housing building will include outstanding views of the Mississippi River and downtown New Orleans, 75% to 90% lower energy bills and all the benefits healthy indoor air quality.
-These restricted income units will make it possible for low income residents and families to enjoy these unique apartments.
-Global Green USA will seek applications from displaced residents of the 9th Ward.
+Future Phase: The third phase of the Holy Cross Project will include mixed income rental units.
+The green affordable housing building will include 75% to 90% lower energy bills and all the benefits of healthy indoor air quality.
+These restricted income units will make possible for low income residents and families to enjoy these unique apartments.

 Outdoor Space: The interior courtyard will provide an outdoor gathering area for residents.
 A pathway through the project to the Mississippi River will have an interpretative learning component and children’s education area that connect to the river levee, community center, visitor’s center, and other sustainable landscaping features such as stormwater runoff capture and cisterns.
 These elements will be tied to the Visitor’s Center and be part of the experience for those that come to see the project.